MLHale/nebraska-gencyber-modules/collaboration_on_github/lesson-plan.md

+---
+layout: page
-# Lesson Plan Collaboration on Github
+title: Collaboration on Github
+---
 ### Summary
 This module introduces students to collaborative code authoring with git using Github.